migkapa/voice-assistant/README.md

 ## Acknowledgments

-- OpenAI for their voice models and WebRTC implementation
+- OpenAI for providing the Realtime API
 - Chrome Extensions API
-- React and Vite for the development environment
+- WebRTC for real-time communication
-- Contributors and the open-source community
+- Turndown for HTML to Markdown conversion